alevandr/test_asio/README.md

-To build, add STAND ALONE asio in /libs folder
+To build, create "libs" folder and add STAND ALONE asio in that folder